Parkinson's Support Group

 Exercise We also encourage our members to get involved in an exercise program.
 Several weekly exercise programs are offered at the Center.
 Rock Steady Boxing ( taught off premises at another location) is designed specifically for Parkinson's.
 These boxing exercises emphasize regaining strength, balance, cardio and cognitive skills.

-Care Partners Share Group- You can meet with other Care Givers in a small private intimate setting and exchange information and learn how to deal with challenges associated with Parkinson's and other health challenges.
+Ladies Share Group- On the 3rd Friday each month you can meet with other Ladies in a small private intimate setting and exchange information and learn how to deal with challenges associated with Parkinson's and other health challenges.

 Get Creative-Take advantage of the Senior Center resources to improve quality of life.
 Being creative is good for the Parkinson's brain.
 There are painting classes and other hobby classes available.